 Accounting for 20% of the total score, our Soft Produce metric tested the yield and quality of juice produced from each appliance when using softer fruits and veggies.
 We used apples, oranges, cucumber, and celery as our representative types of soft produce.
 The Aicok didn't do amazingly well in this metric, earning a 4 out of 10 for its performance.

 This product did particularly poorly at juicing cucumbers, having the lowest yield of the entire group.
 It created about 50 mL less juice than the average, though the juice was pulp-free.
 It did a little better at juicing celery, only yielding about 10 mL less than the average amount.
-There was very little pulp or foam produced and the juice didn't separate out rapidly, like it did with other juicers.
+There was very little pulp or foam produced and the juice didn't quickly separate, like it did with other juicers.

 The Aicok delivered a substandard performance at juicing oranges, creating a slightly less than average amount of juice.
-There was about a half inch of foam created, but it was pulp-free.
+The juice was relatively pulp-free, but there was still a decent amount of foam created — about 1".
 This product finished out this metric with an average performance at juicing apples.
 It had a decent juice yield and no separation, though there were mild amounts of pulp and foam produced.

 Responsible for 20% of the score as well, our Hard Produce metric evaluated each product on the same criteria as before, though carrots, beets, and sweet potatoes were substituted for our representative produce types.
 The Aicok again gave a somewhat mediocre showing, earning a 4 out of 10 for its efforts.
 This put it towards the back of the pack, but it still outperformed the Tribest Slowstar.

 The Aicok struggled a bit with juicing carrots, having a yield well below average.
 There were also mild to moderate amounts of pulp in the juice.
-It did a little better when juicing beets, but it still fell just shy of the average yield.
-There were still mild amounts of pulp and foam created.
+It did a little better when juicing beets, but it still fell just shy of the average yield and created a non-trivial amount of foam and pulp.